 What is a HIIT Workout?

-HIIT Workouts consist of alternating between short bursts of high-intensity activity followed by a short duration of rest.
+HIIT Workouts, or High Intensity Interval Training, consist of alternating between short bursts of high-intensity activity followed by a short duration of rest.
 For instance, 45 seconds of star jumps, followed by 15 seconds of recovery.

 To create an effective workout, pick a number of exercises and repeat each cycle to last 15 to 20 minutes.